top of page

 GMB Photos-17.png

-Time Limits for Filing a Slip and Fall Claim in Florida
+Time Limits for Filing a Slip and Fall Claim in South Florida

 After a slip and fall accident occurs in Florida, the legal timeline begins immediately.
 Under Florida law, injured individuals generally have up to two years from the date of the accident, or from the date the injury was discovered, to file a premises liability lawsuit.
 Failing to take action within this time frame can result in losing the right to pursue compensation altogether, regardless of the severity of the injuries.